Brentwood Union School District Budget Newsletter

 STATE FUNDING CHANGE IS PROBLEMATIC AT BUSD

-The Local Control Funding Formula (LCFF) changed how districts were funded starting ten years ago.
+The Local Control Funding Formula (LCFF) changed how districts were funded starting twelve years ago.
 Now, all districts receive a base funding grant for each student who comes to school.
-Districts receive 20% additional funding per student for each student with high needs; defined as learning English, in poverty, homeless or in foster care.
+Districts receive 20% additional funding per student for each student with high needs, defined as learning English, in poverty, homeless or in foster care.
 Districts are provided additional money if more than 55% of children in the district qualify as having high needs.
 As a result of this formula, BUSD receives less money per student than 90% of the districts in the state.
-If BUSD received the money that Antioch receives per student we would have over $31 million more to serve our local students.
-As costs continue outpace revenue, cuts will eventually be required at BUSD.
+If BUSD received the money that Antioch receives per student, we would have over $31 million more to serve our local students.
+As costs continue to outpace revenue, cuts will eventually be required at BUSD.

-*Most current data is 2022-23 at ed-data.org
+*Most current data is 2023-24 at ed-data.org

-**Total funding includes unrestricted and restricted including federal, other state and other local funding
+**Total funding includes unrestricted and restricted, including federal, other state, and other local funding

 ATTENDANCE MATTERS FOR LEARNING AND FUNDING